 Booking a holiday?

-Recently, my boyfriend and I travelled over for a short weekend break and I haven't stopped raving about it since.
+My boyfriend and I travelled over for a short weekend break and I haven't stopped raving about it since.
 Malta is a tiny little island just off the coast of southern Italy.
-It's a republic, it's handy because everyone uses euro and it's the EU's smallest member state.
+It's a republic, it's handy because everyone uses the euro and it's the EU's smallest member state.

 The best part?
 You can see so much of the country in a short stint - most cities are only a half-hour drive from one another and there's a rake of buses and taxis available so there's no stress of learning how to drive in a rented car on the wrong side of the road.

 There are so many options when it comes to this Mediterranean destination, here my top picks:

 Valetta is the capital so as you can imagine, there's a plethora of hotels and Airbnbs.